 Whole Class Instrumental Lessons

-Children in Year 4 have the fantastic opportunity of learning a instrument together as a class, with a specialist teacher from the Lancashire Music Hub!
-The pupils really enjoy working together as a class and learning pieces of music with their classmates, and then showcasing it to the school and parents!
-Upcoming performances will be posted on here in the near future.
+Children in Year 4 have the fantastic opportunity of learning the clarinet together as a class, with a specialist teacher from the Lancashire Music Hub!
+The pupils really enjoy working together as a class with Mrs Maddocks and learning pieces of music with their classmates, and then showcasing it to the school and parents!

 Individual Instrumental Lessons

-Some children at our school choose to take part in extra music tuition in learning a musical instrument!
+Some children at our school choose to take part in extra music tuition in learning a musical instrument in private lessons from The Lancashire Music Hub!
 We have specialist teachers who come from Lancashire Music Hub to deliver this tuition.
-Please ask at the office if your child is interesting in “Letting Their Light Shine” and learning something new!
+As well as this, following our Rock performance workshop in September 2022 from “Rock Steady”, we are now also offering and delivering rock band group instrumental lessons on the electric guitar, drums, keyboard and bass!
+Please ask at the office or ask Miss Lemmings if your child is interesting in “Letting Their Light Shine” through music and learning something new!
+We have lots of different instruments on offer.

 Assemblies & Collective Worship